HMS Espoir (1804): Career

 On 20 June Cyane sailed south with Espoir and 12 Sicilian gunboats to patrol between Procida and Cape Miseno.
 Their assignment was to intercept French reinforcements attempting to reach the islands.

 At daylight on 26 June, the British spotted 47 enemy vessels and Martin sent Cyane, Espoir, and a flotilla of gunboats to block them from entering the harbour at Naples.
 They were able to capture 18 heavy gunboats, destroy four, and dispose of 15 other armed vessels, forcing the remainder to turn away.
 In all, Cyane and her Anglo-Sicilian force cost the French 37 vessels.

 The next day Cyane and Espoir were in company when Cyane engaged the French 42-gun frigate (Cérès), the 28-gun corvette (Fama), and French gunboats for one and a half hours before having to break off the fight as she was running out of powder and both Cyane and Cérès were getting too close to the mole at Naples.
 (Fama took the opportunity to escape to Naples.)
 Cyane bore the entire brunt of the action, with Espoir too far away to assist.

 Espoir and Success were off Castiglone on 4 April 1810 when they observed three vessels being loaded on the beach.
 Success sent in two boats and Espoir sent in one, all three of which were swamped on a sunken reef about a musket-shot offshore.
 (Two seamen from Espoir drowned, and later a marine was killed.)
 Because the swamping had wet all their ammunition, the British swam to the beach with cutlasses in their mouths.
-There they drove off the enemy, who were firing on them with two long 6-pounders and four wall-guns.
-The British spiked the guns, set fire to two vessels on the shore and stove in the barrels holding their cargoes of oil.
+There they drove off the enemy, who were firing on them with two long 6-pounders and four wall guns.
+The British spiked the guns, set fire to two vessels on the shore, and stove in the barrels holding their cargoes of oil.
 The landing party retrieved the swamped boats, with great difficulty, and returned aboard.
 In all five British sailors and marines died in the attack.

 Within a few days, Espoir and Success destroyed two sloops, each of 60 tons, in the Bay of Naples.
-One, the Santa Rosa, was carrying a cargo of grass rope; the other was carrying herring.
+One, Santa Rosa, was carrying a cargo of grass rope; the other was carrying herring.